-On January 1, 2014 the South Area Fire and Emergency Response (SAFER) District started operations in the Village of Weston and Town of Rib Mountain, Wisconsin with the merger of the Weston and Rib Mountain Fire Departments.
-Operating out of two stations, SAFER is a combination department that offers full fire and emergency medical services at the paramedic level.
-Additionally, we offer confined space rescue, high and low angle rope rescue, water rescue, ice rescue, and interfacility transfer services at the critical care paramedic level.
+On January 1, 2014, the South Area Fire and Emergency Response (SAFER) District begins operations in the Village of Weston and the Town of Rib Mountain, Wisconsin, with the merger of the Weston and Rib Mountain Fire Departments.
+Operating out of two stations, (Station 1 in Rib Mountain and Station 2 in Weston) SAFER is a combination department that offers full fire and emergency medical services at the paramedic level.
+Additionally, we offer confined space rescue, high and low-angle rope rescue, water rescue, ice rescue, and interfacility transfer services at the RN and critical care paramedic level.

-In June of 2014, Chief Paul Wirth retires.
-Deputy Fire Chief Steve Meilahn is promoted to Fire Chief and Battalion Chief Matt Savage is promoted to Deputy Fire Chief.
+In June 2014, Fire Chief Paul Wirth retires and Deputy Fire Chief Steve Meilahn is promoted to Fire Chief.
+Battalion Chief Matt Savage is promoted to Deputy Fire Chief.

 2015 - 2016

-In June of 2015, Fire Chief Steve Mielahn retires.
-Deputy Fire Chief Savage is promoted to Fire Chief and Josh Finke (City of Wausau EMS Division Chief) is hired as the Deputy Fire Chief.
+In June 2015, Fire Chief Steve Mielahn retires and Deputy Fire Chief Matt Savage is promoted to Fire Chief.
+Josh Finke, who works as the City of Wausau Fire Department's EMS Division Chief, is hired as the Deputy Fire Chief.

-With the increase in call volume and interfacility transfers, daily staffing in 2017 increased from 6 to 7, with a Battalion Chief and 3 firefighter/EMTs staffing station 2 in Weston and a Battalion Chief and 2 firefighter/EMT's staffing station 1 in Rib Mountain.
-Additional staffing changes including adding career Engineer/Paramedic positions; 1 in 2018, 1 in 2019, and 2 in 2021 to help fill the compliment of staff positions with the part time firefighter/EMTs.
+With the increase in call volume and interfacility transfers, daily staffing in 2017 increases from 6 to 7, with a Battalion Chief and 3 part-time firefighter/EMTs staffing station 2 in Weston and a Battalion Chief and 2 part-time firefighter/EMTs staffing station 1 in Rib Mountain.
+To further help with staffing, 2018 saw the creating of majoirty-time positions.
+Majoirty-time personnel are limited benefit full-time positions.
+Additional staffing changes include adding career Engineer/Paramedic positions; 1 in 2018, 1 in 2019, and 2 in 2021 as we transition part-time staff positions with full-time Engineer/Paramedics.
+At the end of 2021, SAFER is operating with 14 FTEs, majority-time, and part-time personnel.

-In 2018, our first part time administrative assistant is hired.
-Initially this position conducts agenda creation and minutes for meetings.
-By late 2018 the position turns into a full administrative assistant, working to assist the Fire Chief and Deputy Fire Chief, working 20+ hours a week.
+In 2018, our first part-time administrative assistant is hired.
+Initially, this position conducts agenda creation and takes minutes for SAFER Board and SAFER Commission meetings, working less than 20 hours a month.
+By late 2018 additional responsibilities are added and the administrative assistant, working to assist the Fire Chief and Deputy Fire Chief, works 20+ hours a week.

-In 2021, staffing is 11 firefighter/EMTs (administration included) M-F 08:00-16:00 and 7 firefighter/EMTs (Battalion Chiefs included) all remaining hours, weekends, and holidays.
+In 2021, daily staffing includes 11 firefighter/EMTs (administration included) M-F 08:00-16:00 and seven firefighter/EMTs (Battalion Chiefs included) all remaining hours, weekends, and holidays.
 Station staffing consists of a Battalion Chief and 2 FF/EMTs at station 1 and a Battalion Chief and 3 FF/EMTs at station 2.
-As a combination department, SAFER's staffing model includes career, majority time (full time with limited benefits), and part time firefighter/EMTs that staff our two stations 24 hours a day, responding to more than 3900 calls for service in 2021.
+As a combination department, SAFER's staffing model includes career, majority-time (full-time with limited benefits), and part-time firefighter/EMTs that staff our two stations 24 hours a day, responding to more than 3900 calls for service in 2021.

-In 2021 we also hired our first full time Captain as we transition our management model from 6 Battalion Chiefs (1 at each station each day, or 2 per shift) to 3 Battalion Chiefs and 3 Captains (BC staffing station 2 and Captain staffing station 1 each day).
+In 2021 we hire our first full-time Captain as we transition our management model from 6 Battalion Chiefs (1 at each station each day, or 2 per shift) to 3 Battalion Chiefs and 3 Captains (BC staffing station 2 and Captain staffing station 1 each day).

-Winter of 2021 we take possession of Med 107 - a Braun ambulance on a 2021 Ford Ford Chassis.
+In the winter of 2021, we take possession of Med 107 - a Braun ambulance on a 2021 Ford Ford Chassis.
 We also take possession of a new UTV for wildland fires at station 2.
-A 2021 Intimidator GC1K with a Ultra high pressure fire suppression system from EJ Metals.
+A 2021 Intimidator GC1K with an Ultra high-pressure fire suppression system from EJ Metals.

 In January of 2022, SAFER begins a rebranding project as we transition away from "South Area Fire District" and embrace "South Area Fire and Emergency Response" or SAFER District.
-A new logo is created by Battalion Chief Stephen Genrich, vetted, and put into service.
-On the left side of this page is our old patch/logo, with our new patch/logo being placed on the right side of the page.
+A new logo is created by Battalion Chief Stephen Genrich, and put into service.
+On the left side of this page is our old patch/logo, with our new patch/logo placed on the right.

-Fire Chief Matt Savage resigns his position with the district in early 2022 as well as a Battalion Chief Andy Lohman on Green Shift.
-Deputy Fire Chief Josh Finke is appointed to the position of Interim Fire Chief and Battalion Chief Eric Lang is appointed to the position of Interim Deputy Fire Chief as the SAFER commission conducts a state wide search for the next SAFER Fire Chief.
-Also, a search is conducted as the Green shift Battalion Chief position is replaced with our second full time Captain.
-In March, Blue shift staffing is increased to 8 FF/EMTs with a Captain and 2 FF/EMTs at station 1 and an Battalion Chief, Engineer and 3 FF/EMTs at station 2.
+Fire Chief Matt Savage resigns from his position with the district in early 2022.
+Deputy Fire Chief Josh Finke is appointed to Interim Fire Chief and Battalion Chief Eric Lang is appointed to Interim Deputy Fire Chief as the SAFER commission conducts a state-wide search for the next SAFER Fire Chief.
+Also, a search is conducted as the Green shift Battalion Chief has resigned and is replaced with our second full-time Captain.
+In March, Blue shift staffing is increased to 8 FF/EMTs with a Captain and 2 FF/EMTs at station 1 and a Battalion Chief, Engineer, and 3 FF/EMTs at station 2.

-In April of 2022 Deputy Chief Josh Finke is promoted to Fire Chief and Battalion Chief Eric Lang is promoted to Deputy Fire Chief.
+In April 2022, Deputy Chief Josh Finke is promoted to Fire Chief and in May, Battalion Chief Eric Lang is promoted to Deputy.

-Current staffing in early 2022 is: Battalion Chief, Engineer, FF/EMT at station 1 on Red shift; Battalion Chief, Engineer, 2 FF/EMTs at station 2 on Red shift; Captain, 2 FF/EMTs at station 1 on Green shift; Battalion Chief, Engineer, 2 FF/EMTs at station 2 on Green shift; Captain, 2 FF/EMTs at station 1 on Blue shift; Battalion Chief, Engineer, 3 FF/EMTs at station 2 on Blue shift.
+Staffing in June 2022 is: Captain, Engineer, FF/EMT at station 1 on Red shift; Battalion Chief, Engineer, 2 FF/EMTs at station 2 on Red shift; Captain, 2 FF/EMTs at station 1 on Green shift; Battalion Chief, Engineer, 2 FF/EMTs at station 2 on Green shift; Captain, 2 FF/EMTs at station 1 on Blue shift; Battalion Chief, Engineer, 3 FF/EMTs at station 2 on Blue shift.